SarahVal/EBS-network/README.md

-# network_ebs
+# EBS-network
- This repository contains the code used for the analysis of event-based surveillance networks of PADI-web and HealthMap.
+ This repository contains the code used for the analysis of the dissemination of avian influenza events in two event-based surveillance tools, PADI-web and HealthMap.
+Data are available on a Dryad repository ##.